The Bankrate promise

-Whether you’re charged with a DUI or a DWI, the charge only arises in a situation where a law enforcement officer has reason to believe that you were too impaired to drive.
-That may be because you failed a field sobriety test or a breathalyzer test – or could even be because you were too sleepy to drive safely.
+Whether you’re charged with a DUI or a DWI, the charge only arises in a situation where a law enforcement officer proves you were too impaired to drive.

 OUI vs. OWI